On the diversity of strongly-interacting Type IIn supernovae: The sample

 As we will detail in the following, it turned out that not all SNe we selected with our criteria proved to evolve as expected and 7 out of 11 candidates were excluded from more detailed analysis for not showing signs of strong interaction.
-Their light curve was generally dimmer than the four strongly-interacting SNe that remained in the sample, and faded faster.
+Their light curve was generally dimmer than the four strongly-interacting SNe that remained in the sample and faded faster.
 This can clearly be seen in Fig.~\ref{fig:lc_escluse}, where we show their pseudo-bolometric light curve built using only optical filters (see Sect.~\ref{sec:bol_altre} for the computation).

 To discriminate the transients that display strong interaction, we used the measured luminosity integrated over the first 200$\,\rm{days}$ and imposed that this parameter $E_{200} \geq 3\times10^{49}\;\mathrm{erg}$.
-This criterion helps identify the objects with prolonged, strong interaction.
-In fact, with longer integration times, the contamination arises from objects undergoing prolonged but mild interaction ($E_{200} \leq 1\times10^{49}\;\mathrm{erg}$).
+This criterion is determined a-posteriori to identify the objects with prolonged, strong interaction.
+In fact, with longer integration times, the contamination arises from objects undergoing prolonged but mild interaction (\citealp[e.g., SN~2005ip,][$E_{200} \leq 1\times10^{49}\;\mathrm{erg}$]{taddia_carnegie_2013}).
 Conversely, with shorter integration times there is significant contamination from objects experiencing strong interaction for a limited period (e.g., SN~1998S).
 Our parameter is a compromise between the two cases and ensures that all the selected SNe are strongly-interacting.
 The excluded SNe had a lower energy display in the first 200~days compared to the selected ones.
-This can be seen from Fig.~\ref{fig:hist_lum}, where we also add the values calculated for the strongly-interacting SN~2010jl, the mildly-interacting SN~1998S, and the normal Type~IIP SN~2004et \citet{sahu_04et_2006} as reference for different amounts of interaction.
+This can be seen from Fig.~\ref{fig:hist_lum}, where we also add the values calculated for the strongly-interacting SN~2010jl, the mildly-interacting SN~1998S, and the normal Type~IIP SN~2004et \citep{sahu_04et_2006} as reference for different amounts of interaction.
+We also add the seven SNe~IIn in the sample by \citet{taddia_carnegie_2013}: SNe~2005ip, 2005kj, 2006aa, 2006bo, 6006jd, 2006qq, and 2008fq.
+These prove to be polluters, since, although they show signs of interaction in the spectra, they are less luminous and their light curve has a shorter duration, thus implying the presence of less interaction.
 An intermediate case is that of SN~2021gci, which has significantly more energy than the others, and with a more luminous first peak, albeit still one order of magnitude below the selected transients.
 On the other hand, SNe~2022iaz and 2022owx have more luminous peaks but faded too fast, providing a small total amount of energy.